CS5008Fall2025/research-paper-shihai-ops/README.md

 | $O(N)$ | $O(N)$ |

 From the forms above, it is clearly to see that both BST and AVL tree has an average of $O(\log N)$ for time complexity.
 However, the more sorted data samples that the BST receives, the slower the BST becomes.
 When handling a random sequence of sample data, both BST and AVL have $O(\log N)$ of time complexity.
 It is because the time complexity of tree operations is directly proportional to the height of the tree.
-If the data sample is highly randomized, both the left and right children would have a similar chance to be used to store data, hence, the tree is mostly balanced, making the feature of AVL, such as get_balance(node)， rotate, unnecessary.
+If the data sample is highly randomized, both the left and right children would have a similar chance to be used to store data; hence, the tree is mostly balanced, making the feature of AVL, such as get_balance(node)， rotate, unnecessary.

 ```python
 # insert data into bst recursively.